fbedussi/card-wallet/README.md

 ```

 ### Live Demo
-Once deployed, your app will be available at: `https://[username].github.io/card-wallet/`
+Once deployed, your app will be available at: `https://YOUR_USERNAME.github.io/card-wallet/`

+For detailed deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md)

 ## 🛠️ Tech Stack